Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Make a list of your degrees or certificates and the institutions you attended
+- List your degrees or certifications and the colleges you attended

 Skills: